NVIDIA/spark-rapids/docs/additional-functionality/rapids-shuffle.md

 (note the [Archive of Previous CUDA releases](https://developer.nvidia.com/cuda-toolkit-archive) link to download prior versions of the runtime).

-For example, in order to download the RPM instalation for CentOS running on an x86 machine:
+For example, in order to download the CUDA RPM for CentOS 7 running on x86:
 `Linux` > `x86_64` > `CentOS` > `7` or `8` > `rpm (local)` or `rpm (network)`.

 ---